Chiho Aoshima

-Chiho Aoshima (青島千穂) is a Japanese pop artist and member of Takashi Murakami's Kaikai Kiki Collective.
+Chiho Aoshima (青島千穂) is a Japanese pop artist and a member of Takashi Murakami's Kaikai Kiki Collective.
 Aoshima graduated from the Department of Economics, Hosei University, Tokyo.
-She held a residency at Art Pace, San Antonio, United States in 2006.
+She held an artist residency at Artpace, San Antonio, United States in 2006.

 Personal life

 Aoshima was unhappy while studying economics at Hosei University.
 In an interview with Saatchi Art Aoshima admitted that, "I was bored to death, even when I was hanging out with my friends.
 I was eager to create something but didn’t know what to create, every day time passed so slowly and I felt like I was going to die."
 She taught herself how to use Adobe Illustrator and began to fall in love with the medium.
 After participating in her first show, Murakami's Tokyo Girls Bravo, she began to work in Murakami's factory.

-Aoshima's work often involves surreal scenes and dreamscapes, often including ghosts, demons, nature and shōjo.
-Her work also features contrasting themes such as nature and civilization, creation and destruction and life and death.
+Aoshima was one of the first 3 interns under Murakami at the Kaikai Kiki Art Collective.
+She oversaw the design data for Murakami’s art pieces and introduced him to programs like Adobe Illustrator.

+Art Style and Process

+Aoshima is well known for using Bezier curves in Adobe Illustrator which has garnered her popularity.
+By using Bezier curves Aoshima's works can be infinitely scaled.
 Aoshima mostly prints large scale images onto papers with heavy-duty printers, but she has also printed on materials such as leather and plastic surfaces to give her images different textures.

 Aoshima also works in sculpture and animation, her largest image yet is from her City Glow Series.
 She displayed this work in an exhibition on a disused platform of the Gloucester Road tube station in London during 2006 and at the 14th Street – Union Square subway station in New York City.
 It measures 32.5 meters in length and 4.8 meters in height.

+Themes

+Aoshima's work often involves surreal scenes and dreamscapes, often including ghosts, demons, nature and shōjo.
+Her work also features contrasting themes such as nature and civilization, creation and destruction and life and death.
+Aoshima depicts things such as skulls as content and resting with nature blooming out of it as opposed to their more nightmarish forms given by artists like Kuniyoshi.

+Additionally Aoshima has admitted to some of the depictions of young girls in her art being avatars of herself.
+These avatars act as a way for Aoshima to express some of her own discomfort in the real world, and her vulnerabilities.